thomasrosen/lego_vision/README.md

 ## 4. run the script

 Running the script can take a few seeconds.
-It will print out the prompt it send so Dalle3 and the final image url to download the image.
+It will print out the prompt it send so DALL·E 3 and the final image url to download the image.

 ```bash
 node gen_image.js